rearc-data/usa-hospital-beds/product-description.md

 #### Department of Defense (DoD) Hospital
 - Provides care for military service people (Army, Navy, Air Force, Marines, and Coast Guard), their dependents, and retirees (not all military service retirees are eligible for VA services)

-## More Information:
+## More Information
 - [Source | Definitive Healthcare: USA Hospital Beds](https://coronavirus-disasterresponse.hub.arcgis.com/datasets/definitivehc::definitive-healthcare-usa-hospital-beds)
 - [Definitive Healthcare | Homepage](https://www.definitivehc.com)
 - Frequency: Daily
 - Formats: GeoJSON, CSV

-## Contact/Support Information
+## Contact Details
 - If you find any issues with or have enhancement ideas for this product, open up a GitHub [issue](https://github.com/rearc-data/usa-hospital-beds/issues) and we will gladly take a look at it.
 Better yet, submit a pull request.
-Any contributions you make are greatly appreciated ♥.
+Any contributions you make are greatly appreciated :heart:.
 - If you are looking for specific open datasets currently not available on ADX, please submit a request on our project board [here](https://github.com/rearc-data/covid-datasets-aws-data-exchange/projects/1).
 - If you have questions about the source data, please visit https://www.definitivehc.com/ - or contact sales@definitivehc.com.
 - If you have any other questions or feedback, send us an email at data@rearc.io.